vanessafcosta/slotu-http4k/challenges/01_greeter.md

 #### Exercises to go further

-Test-drive a new route `GET /secret` which returns either a text response "The cookies are in the desk drawer", either "Wrong password!", depending on the query parameter `password`:
+Test-drive a new route `GET /secret` which returns either a text response "The cookies are in the desk drawer", either "Wrong password!", depending on the query parameter `password`.

+The following `curl` commands show the expected behaviour of the server:

 ```
 $ curl 'http://localhost:9000/secret?password=something'